 When you look at a stoma, you are actually looking at the lining (the mucosa) of the intestine, which looks a lot like the inside lining of your cheek.
 The stoma will look pink to red.
 It’s warm and moist and secretes small amounts of mucus.

 The way the stoma looks depends on the type of colostomy the surgeon makes and on individual body differences.
 It may look quite large at first, but will shrink to its final size about 6 to 8 weeks after surgery.
 The shape will be round to oval.
-Some stomas may stick out a little, while others are flush with the skin.
+Some stomas may stick out a little, while others are flat against the skin.

 Unlike the anus, the stoma has no valve or shut-off muscle.
-This means you won’t be able to control the passage of stool from the stoma, but sometimes bowel movements can be managed in other ways.
+This means you won’t be able to control stool passing from the stoma, but sometimes bowel movements can be managed in other ways.
 There are no nerve endings in the stoma, so the stoma itself is not a source of pain or discomfort.

 Since nutrients are absorbed in the small intestine, a colostomy does not change how the body uses food.
 The main functions of the colon are to absorb water, move the stool toward the anus, and then store stool in the rectum until it’s passed out of the body.
 When a colostomy changes the stool’s route, the storage area is no longer available.